-When a newcomer first arrives, it will be very challenging for them to get around.
+When a refugee and immigrant neighbor first arrives, it will be very challenging for them to get around.
 They will need a lot of help with transportation for at least the first month.
 Until they are able to obtain their driver's license and have their own car, they will primarily use public transit, walk, ride a bicycle, or rely on people in the community, including your team.